 Gives children an opportunity to develop a better sense of competition- either competing against themselves, others in a recognised environment (eg: PE lessons) or against an unrecognised opponent.
 Increased exposure to competition will allow pupils to better develop their relationship with physical health and its ability to build traits such as cooperation, passion, pride, competitiveness, self-belief, respect, honest, determination and teamwork.

-At St Gerard’s, children are taught by our Sports Coaches, Mr Reid and Mr Williams.
+At St Gerard’s, all children have the opportunity to be taught by our specialist sports coach, Mr Firkins, from Full of Beans.
 Our hall and outdoor space is timetabled in order to give each class an opportunity to access PE lessons.
-We will make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
+We make links to the School Games Values where appropriate in order to enhance children’s understanding of the values associated to physical health and sport.
 We have long term plans to support the planning of sessions and to view the overall journey for children in PE throughout the year.

 Children are also provided with opportunities to work with outside agencies to develop their sporting abilities and engagement within the subject.
 We believe that it is important for our children to be provided with opportunities by specialist providers to ensure they receive the best possible PE education at St Gerard’s.

-After school sports clubs are run by our Sports Coaches and are supported by a Classroom Teacher/Classroom Assistant.
+After school sports clubs are run by our Sports Coach.
 They give children opportunities to develop their physical fitness as well as broaden their understanding of the theory around keeping fit and healthy.
 Clubs can vary, depending on the interests of our children.
-As clubs are usually delivered to EYFS/KS1 (mixed) and KS2 (mixed), they have been unable to take place this academic year due to Covid-19 restrictions.
-We are very excited for our clubs to start again once restrictions have been lifted.

 Our Active Minutes

-Our initiative allows children to be physically active for 15 minutes each day.
-During their active minutes time, children may complete the Daily Mile or a workout/physical activity.
+We encourage our children to be physically active for 15 minutes each day.
+This may be through the Daily Mile, a workout/physical activity or using Moki watches.
 This is an initiative to engage all children in extra-curricular sporting activities, increase their levels of fitness, help to reduce obesity levels and help children to develop greater resilience and determination.

 Within each PE lesson, children are assessed against the National Curriculum objectives and skills that are being taught in that session.
 We follow the scheme ‘Get Set 4 PE’ throughout the school.
 Evidence of children’s learning is recorded through photographs and notes.
 At the end of each topic, assessments are completed so that we are aware of where the children are at with their learning.
 These are then shared with Class Teachers and discussions take place to discuss ways to support those who are not performing to the expected standard for their year group.
 We intend for pupils to have an increased understanding of our objectives and feel that they have made progress in those areas.
 Through Pupil Questionnaires at different points of the year, we are able to see the impact that PE lessons are having on our children as well as developing a set of next steps to know how to develop teaching.